-MNOWLEDGE OF THE TEXT, WE SHALL, FIRST, MOTICE THE KNOWLEDGE OF WHICH IT SPEARS, AS PECULIAR AND DISTINGUISHING IN ITS KIND, AND THEREFORE NOT LIKELY TO MEET THE APPROVAL OF THE AGE IN WHICH IT WAS FIRST PUBLISHED.
+Knowledge of which it speaks, as peculiar and distinguishing in its kind, and therefore not likely to meet the approval of the age in which it was first published.
 The position of St. Paul, and the aspects of the religion he preached, were alike peculiar in relation both to Jew and Greek.
 At the time the words of the text were penned, the Apostle had in his eye the haughty Jew and philosophic Greek, both of whom, from the appeal of different motives and interests and the impulse of variant feelings, conspired in the prompt rejection of the Christian religion, whose most prominent truth is that of salvation by the Cross of Christ.